 What is a King Cake?

-A King Cake is a sweet yeast bread from New Orleans that people eat during the Carnival season.
-While you can buy it online from a New Oreleans bakery such as Haydel’s Bakery (or often at your local grocery store), it’s super easy to bake and decorate a fresh King Cake yourself at home.
+While you can buy it online from a New Oreleans bakery such as Haydel’s Bakery (or often at your local grocery store) BUT it’s super easy to bake and decorate a fresh King Cake yourself at home with my easy king cake recipe.
+I highly recommend baking your own King Cake!

-Traditional King Cakes are more like sweet yeasted breads than crumbly cake.
+Some variations of king cakes also include fillings such as cream cheese, fruit preserves, or chocolate.
+Traditionally king cakes are made from rich dough, filled with cinnamon and sugar, and topped with icing and colorful sugar sprinkles.
 Some of the New Orleans bakeries add yummy fillings like mascarpone whipped cream, blueberries, cheesecake, lemon, crunchy pecan praline caramel, and more creative fillings.
-My take on the king cake keeps things simple with a cinnamon sugar filling in an easy, round circle shape.
+My take on the king cake keeps things simple and traditional with a simple cinnamon sugar filling and an easy, round circle shape.
 I actually made a half recipe of my mom’s famous Swedish Tea Ring cinnamon roll wreath and used a neat trick with a Ball jar to make sure this smaller size keeps its shape while proofing.

 See also: “Snow Day Scones” easy berry scone recipe >